 The goal is to help the group succeed.

-If they are good at the process, the work with the rest of the team to advance the joint problem solving process.
+If they are good at the process, then work with the rest of the team to advance the joint problem-solving process.
 The goal is to demonstrate you can do the job and you are someone nice enough that the interviewers would want to work with you.
-The goal is not to make everyone else look bad or to "beat" them.
+The goal is not to make everyone else look bad or to “beat” them.